justanotherinternetguy/justanotherinternetguy/README.md

 </div>
 <hr />

 <p align="center">Hi!
-I am a teenager learning to code in Java and C++.
-I'm already fluent in Python.
+I am a teenager learning to code in C++.
+I'm already fluent in Python and Java.
 Along with these three general-purpose languages, I am also an avid frontend web developer.</p>

 <div align="center">